Mainstone Farm: Frequently Asked Questions

 Mainstone Farm is currently enrolled in the Chapter 61A property tax program, which provides a lower assessment for agricultural and forest land.
 Because the property will continue to be privately owned, the landowners will continue to pay taxes, and since the land will be kept in farming or forestry, it will continue to be taxed based on the Chapter 61A assessed value.

-Trails on a portion of the property will be accessible to the public generally from dawn to dusk and subject to the posted rules and regulations just as with other conservation land in Wayland.
-Access will be for passive, non-motorized, outdoor recreation and educational activities.
-The forestland on Mainstone abuts the Hamlen Woods Conservation Area, and currently there are trails between the two properties that are already publicly accessible.
+Trails on a portion of the property are accessible to the public generally from dawn to dusk and subject to the posted rules and regulations just as with other conservation land in Wayland.
+A parking area is located on Rice Road.
+Access is for passive, non-motorized, outdoor recreation and educational activities.
+The forestland on Mainstone abuts the Hamlen Woods Conservation Area, and there are trails between the two properties that are publicly accessible.

-The management, control, safety, and security of the property will rest with the landowners.
-Because the land will remain privately owned, the Town will not be burdened by the effort and cost of managing the farm.
-The Town and SVT will be responsible for monitoring and enforcing the terms of the Conservation Restriction.
+The management, control, safety, and security of the property will rest with the landowners, though SVT and the Town will maintain the public trails.
+The Town and SVT are also responsible for monitoring and enforcing the terms of the CR.
 The Hamlen family has requested that SVT take on the majority of this responsibility.

 Will any development be allowed on the property?